How Developers Use Text Diff Tools

 6. API Contract Verification

-When updating APIs, diff tools help ensure backward compatibility:
+When updating APIs, diff tools help ensure backward compatibility.
+For JSON-LD and schema validation, DiagramDB offers comprehensive structured data modeling tools:

 7. Database Schema Migrations